apollographql/apollo-tooling/packages/vscode-apollo/README.md

 An all-in-one tooling experience for developing apps with Apollo

 - Get instant feedback and intelligent autocomplete as you write queries
-- Seamlessly managed your client side schema alongside your remote one
+- Seamlessly manage your client side schema alongside your remote one
 - View performance statistics next to your query definitions

 ## Features